bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 | B14   |  0  |  0  |  0  |  0  |  0  |  0  | 256 |  0  |  0  |  0  | 256 |  0  | 256 |  0  |  0  | 256 |
 | B15   |  0  |  0  |  0  |  0  |  0  |  0  |  0  | 256 |  0  |  0  |  0  | 256 |  0  | 256 | 256 |  0  |

 If you’re wondering what this looks like physically, imagine 8,192 wires crisscrossing between 16 boards.
 Now imagine soldering them.
 Incidentally, this would be an _excellent_ application of wire-wrap technology.
 Wire-wrap uses thin wire and a special tool to spiral the bare wire around square posts of a connector.
 It’s mechanically solid, electrically excellent, and looks like absolute madness in practice.
-This is how the first computers were made (like the PDP-8), and was how the backplane in the Connection Machine was made.
+This is how the first computers were made (like the PDP-8), and was how the back plane in the Connection Machine was made.

 This is not how the Connection Machine solved the massive interconnect problem.
-The OG CM used multiple backplanes and twisted-pair connections between these backplanes.
+The OG CM used multiple back planes and twisted-pair connections between these back planes.
 I'm solving this simply with high density interconnects and a very, very expensive circuit board.